gom9000/kis-modular-presepe-lights/README.md

 ![overview](resources/overview.jpg)

-The concept behind *Do-It-Simple* is to build simple solutions using only a few general-purpose, easy-to-manage components, without MCUs or programmable devices.
+The concept behind *Keep-It-Simple* is to build simple solutions using only a few general-purpose, easy-to-manage components, without MCUs or programmable devices.